friendsofgo/killgrave/README.md

 $ go get -u github.com/friendsofgo/killgrave/cmd/killgrave@{version}
 ```

-`version` must be substituted by the `version` that you want to install, otherwise master would be installed.
+`version` must be substituted by the `version` that you want to install, otherwise `main` would be installed.

 ### Homebrew